signature-opensource/CK-MQTT/Doc/OtherMQTTCodeBaseReview.md

 Use JS, not TS.
 There is a type definition file.
 It contain a lot of "any".
 When type are defined, it still use fields not defined in the interface.
-I think there is other good idea in this codebase, prominently displayed as "middleware" but i can't wrap my head about what is their use.
 I think I may have lost now 30 minutes because someone tought "hey this object does not care about a client, does not need a client, but my callback need my client so i will put it here..."
 Still cant wrap my head around what does the mqtt emitter.